 Alternatively, if you want to automatically tune hyperparameters of a specific model type, select the corresponding Optimizable model and perform hyperparameter optimization.
 For more information, see Hyperparameter Optimization in Classification Learner App.

 For next steps, see Compare and Improve Classification Models

 The Use Parallel button is on by default.
 The first time you click Train All and select Train All or Train Selected, a dialog box is displayed while the app opens a parallel pool of workers.
 After the pool opens, you can train multiple classifiers at once.

-Computing Toolbox, then parallel training is available for nonoptimizable models in
+If you have Parallel Computing Toolbox, then parallel training is available for nonoptimizable models in

 UseParallel option of the

 You can also try transforming features with PCA to reduce dimensionality.
 Click PCA in the Options section of the Classification Learner tab.

 To avoid overfitting, look for a model of lower flexibility that provides sufficient accuracy.
 For example, look for simple models such as decision trees and discriminants that are fast and easy to interpret.
 If the models are not accurate enough predicting the response, choose other classifiers with higher flexibility, such as ensembles.
 To learn about the model flexibility, see Choose Classifier Options.

 This figure shows the app with a Models pane containing various classifier types.